vanHeemstraSystems/blender-lego-figurine/300/200/README.md

 Go to blender.org, do **not** go to blender.com.
 Go to the [download page](https://www.blender.org/download/) and click **Download Blender *version***.
 Choose the edition that matches with your Operating System (OS).

+Once downloaded, install Blender.

+When Blender is installed, the **Quick Setup** will present you with a couple of setup options (such as language, shortcuts, select with, spacebar, and theme).
+It is recommended to leave the defaults, and click **Next**.
+And then open up a *New File* of type **General**.

 MORE ...